-Posted December 11th, 2018 by & filed under Student & Alumni Stories, Top News, Art Therapy/Counseling at SWC.
+Posted December 11th, 2018 by & filed under Art Therapy at SWC, Student & Alumni Stories.

 I come from the east coast, specifically from Virginia.
 Though I graduated from an art school with a BFA, a lot of the concepts that we discussed in class were done so in an almost exclusively cerebral way.
 Addressing art this way is valuable—line, shape, color are all important when making a piece.
 But…